zonemaster/zonemaster/docs/public/specifications/tests/Zone-TP/zone11.md

 that there is at most one published SPF policy and, if present, also checks its syntax.

+The root zone ("."), [TLD] zones and zones under .ARPA are treated differently.
+These zones are not expected to be used as [Email Domains][Email Domain].
+For these zones, this test case generates a message if an [non-null SPF][Null SPF] policy is found.

+The root zone cannot be an [Email Domain] because according to the syntax rules in [RFC 5321, section 4.1.2][RFC 5321#4.1.2], it is not possible to construct an email address having the root name (".") as domain part.

+Although top-level domains ([TLDs][TLD]) can technically function as [Email Domains][Email Domain] ([RFC 5321, section 2.3.5][RFC 5321#2.3.5]), they usually do not have this purpose.
+The [Internet Architecture Board] concludes in a report named "[Dotless Domains Considered Harmful]" that domain names that only consists of one label, e.g. "se", "fr" or "com", should not be used for various Internet services.
+This means [TLD] names should not be used as [Email Domains][Email Domain].

+As for .ARPA, [RFC 3172] states that "This domain is termed an 'infrastructure domain', as its role is to support the operating infrastructure of the Internet.
+In particular, the 'arpa' domain is not to be used in the same manner (e.g., for naming hosts) as other generic Top Level Domains are commonly used".
+This means any name under .ARPA should not be used as [Email Domains][Email Domain].

 ## Scope

 It is assumed that *Child Zone* has been tested and reported by